pnp/PnP-Sites-Core/Core/Documentation.md

 #### GetSiteCollections(Microsoft.Online.SharePoint.TenantAdministration.Tenant,System.Int32,System.Int32,System.Boolean)
 Returns all site collections in the current Tenant based on a startIndex.
 IncludeDetail adds additional properties to the SPSite object.
-EndIndex is the maximum number based on chunkcs of 300.
 > ##### Parameters
 > **tenant:** Tenant object to operate against

-> **startIndex:** Start getting site collections from this index.
-Defaults to 0
+> **startIndex:** Not relevant anymore

-> **endIndex:** The index of the last site.
-Defaults to 100.000
+> **endIndex:** Not relevant anymore

 > **includeDetail:** Option to return a limited set of data